-At any time prior to October 30, 2013, the Issuers may, on any one or more occasions, redeem up to 35% of the aggregate principal amount of the Notes at a redemption price equal to (i) 107.250% of the principal amount thereof, plus accrued and unpaid interest to the redemption date, with the net cash proceeds of one or more Equity Offerings; provided that
+At any time prior to April 30, 2013, the Issuers may, on any one or more occasions, redeem up to 35% of the aggregate principal amount of the Notes of each Series at a redemption price equal to (i) in the case of the 2018 Notes, 107.875% of the principal amount thereof and (ii) in the case of the 2020 Notes, 108.125% of the principal amount thereof, in each case, plus accrued and unpaid interest to the redemption date, with the net cash proceeds of one or more Equity Offerings; provided that

-(1) at least 65% of the aggregate principal amount of the Notes (including Additional Notes) remain outstanding immediately after the occurrence of such redemption (excluding Notes held by the Issuers and their Subsidiaries), and

-(2) the redemption must occur within 180 days of the date of the closing of such Equity Offering.
+- (1) at least 65% of the aggregate principal amount of the Notes of such Series (including Additional Notes of such Series) remain outstanding immediately after the occurrence of such redemption (excluding Notes held by the Issuers and their Subsidiaries), and - (2) the redemption must occur within 180 days of the date of the closing of such Equity Offering.

-At any time and from time to time prior to October 30, 2013, the Issuers may redeem the outstanding Notes, in whole or in part, at a redemption price equal to 100% of the principal amount thereof plus accrued and unpaid interest, if any, on such Notes to the redemption date, plus the Make-Whole Premium.
+At any time and from time to time prior to April 30, 2013, the Issuers may redeem the outstanding 2018 Notes, in whole or in part, at a redemption price equal to 100% of the principal amount thereof plus accrued and unpaid interest, if any, on such 2018 Notes to the redemption date, plus the Make-Whole Premium.

-On or after October 30, 2013, the Issuers may redeem all or a part of the Notes upon not less than 30 nor more than 60 days notice, at the redemption prices (expressed as percentages of principal amount of the Notes) set forth below plus accrued and unpaid interest thereon, if any, to the applicable redemption date, if redeemed during the twelve-month period beginning on October 30 of the years indicated below:
+On or after April 30, 2013, the Issuers may redeem all or a part of the 2018 Notes upon not less than 30 nor more than 60 days notice, at the redemption prices (expressed as percentages of principal amount of the 2018 Notes) set forth below plus accrued and unpaid interest thereon, if any, to the applicable redemption date, if redeemed during the twelve-month period beginning on April 30 of the years indicated below:

-Year 2013 Percentage
+Year Percentage

-2013 105.438%
+2013 105.906%

-2014 103.625%
+2014 103.938%

-2015 101.813%
+2015 101.969%

 2016 and thereafter 100.000%